frederickaplan/fdh/files/PART3/fdh-3-3.md

 ---
 title: 'Foundations in Digital Humanities 3.1'
-subtitle: 'Deep Learning for Texts'
+subtitle: 'Deep Learning for Texts and Sounds'
 author:
  - Frederic Kaplan